-Sharing of materials in any classroom will be prohibited unless those materials are cleaned between use.
+Sharing of materials in any classroom will be is prohibited unless those materials are cleaned between use.
 Equipment that must be used by multiple individuals will be cleaned between uses.
+In cases where sanitizing materials between use is not feasible, hand hygiene before and after use of the item will be required.